C1orf167: Protein

-Known Protein Isoforms
+Known protein isoforms

 Alternative splicing produces two known isoforms of the human protein.
 They are XP_006711141.1 which is 1489aa in length and XP_003307860.2 which is 713aa in length.

 Composition

 The protein has an isoelectric point (pI) of 11.
-The predicted molecular weight (mW) is 160kDa for the human protein, but ranges from 140-180kDa for more distant orthologs.
+The predicted molecular weight (mW) is 160kDa for the human protein, but ranges from 140–180kDa for more distant orthologs.
 Compositional analysis revealed the most abundant amino acid to be Alanine (A) at 12.4% of the total protein.
 The analysis also revealed C1orf167 protein to be rich in Tryptophan (W) and deficient in Tyrosine (Y) and Isoleucine (I).

-Subcellular Localization
+Subcellular localization

 C1orf167 is predicted to be localized to the cell nucleus.

-Post-Translational Modifications
+Post-translational modifications

 C1orf167 is predicted to undergo phosphorylation, O-Glycosylation, SUMOylation, glycation, and cleavage by staphylococcal peptidase I (Q105, Q321) and Glutamyl endopeptidase (Q1101).